Hepatology

 Vitamin E No No

-Liver transplantation Consider (for decompensated cirrhosis) Survival-70% at 5 yr
+Liver transplantation Consider (for decompensated cirrhosis) 5-year Survival ~ 70%

 Back to Top

-As emphasized in the most recent national practice guidelines, health care providers must be attentive for signs of covert alcohol abuse.
-Many patients will not openly disclose an accurate history of alcohol use.
-In addition, no physical examination finding or laboratory abnormality is specific for alcoholic liver disease.
+As emphasized in the most recent national practice guidelines, health care providers must be attentive for signs of covert alcohol abuse.18 Many patients do not openly disclose an accurate history of alcohol use.
+In addition, no physical examination finding or laboratory abnormality is specific for ALD.
 All patients should therefore be screened for alcohol abuse or dependency.
-The CAGE questionnaire (cutting down on drinking, annoyance at others' concerns about drinking, feeling guilty about drinking, using alcohol as an eye opener in the morning) is the preferred screening tool, with two or more positive answers providing a sensitivity of 70% to 96% and a specificity of 91% to 99% for alcohol dependency.
+Abuse is defined as harmful use of alcohol with the development of negative health or social consequences.
+Dependency is defined by physical tolerance and symptoms of withdrawal.
+The CAGE questionnaire (cutting down on drinking, annoyance at others’ concerns about drinking, feeling guilty about drinking, using alcohol as an eye opener in the morning) is the preferred screening tool, with more than 2 positive answers providing a sensitivity of 71% and a specificity of 95% for alcohol dependency.40

 Back to Top